GeorgeVince/streaming_producer_consumer/README.md

 # Producer / Consumer example

+I wanted to experiment with Kafka and Scala - two technologies I have not had a chance to play with yet! :)

 ## Producer
 - Simulates some log data representing riders, their location and the start / end time of journeys